-Hot Springs Mountain Trail is a 10.1 mile moderately trafficked out and back trail located near Warner Springs, CA that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking, walking, and birding and is accessible from March until November.
+Hot Springs Mountain Trail is a 10.1 mile moderately trafficked out and back trail located near Warner Springs, California that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until November.

 This is definitely one of the most beautiful hikes in San Diego.
 Lots of shade.
 Lots of forest.
 Easy terrain, but a good cardio workout.
 Gorgeous scenery and views at the top.
 Check the Los Coyotes Reservation website for parking details, etc.

 Views are terrific, but do start at the campground.
 Tribal cops directed us to Hot Springs Mountain Road, which starts at 4000 feet near the entrance gate and is a 15.6 mile round trip slog.

 Once again the directions to the trailhead supplied by alltrails were way off.
 We ended up passing the trailhead on a dirt road and getting a flat (something on the road slashed thru the sidewall).
 The trailhead is on the left once you enter the campground and its called "Rough Road".
 We just pulled off to the side for parking right in front of the trailhead gate.
 The first two miles are a little steep, but after that its not so bad.
 There are some wooded areas that offer full shade (a rarity in SD).
 A liitle bushwacking may be required to get to the peak, but the view is awesome.
 All around a great San Diego hike.

 This is the tallest mountain in San Diego County.
 You start the hike from a campground on the Los Coyotes Indian Reservation.
 The day permit is around $15 for a couple, roughly on par with what some of the State Parks and National Forests charge.
 You pay at a building by a stop sign, and then drive for about 2.5 miles more down Camino San Ignacio before you reach the campground.